-Water temperatures in Wabamun Lake varied throughout the summer, with a maximum temperature of 18.5°C measured throughout the water column on August 13 (Figure 3a).
-The lake was not stratified during any of the sampling trips, with temperatures fairly constant from top to bottom.
-This indicates partial or complete mixing throughout the season.
+Water temperatures in Wabamun Lake varied throughout the summer, with a maximum temperature of 19.2°C measured at 0.5 m on July 22nd, and a minimum temperature of 14.7°C measured at 7 m, near the bottom of the lake, on June 12th (Figure 4a).
+The lake was not significantly stratified during any of the sampling trips, with temperatures fairly constant from top to bottom.
+This indicates partial or complete mixing in this basin throughout the season.

-Wabamun Lake remained well oxygenated through the water column on all sampling trips, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 3b).
+Wabamun Lake remained well oxygenated through the water column on all sampling trips, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 4b).
+The only exception was during the July 22nd sampling event, where dissolved oxygen below 7 m depth was below the CCME guideline.
+Anoxia, or dissolved oxygen less than 1mg/L, was not observed during any sampling event at Wabamun Lake in 2020.

-Figure 3. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Wabamun Lake measured four times over the course of the summer of 2019.
+Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Wabamun Lake measured four times over the course of the summer of 2020.